 For brands the importance of Instagram for marketing their products is growing all the time.
-Having a presence there is almost an essential prerequisite for some industries, with an incredible 70.7% of all US brands expected to be on Instagram by the end of 2017.
+Having a presence there is almost an essential prerequisite for some industries, with an incredible 25 million businesses on Instagram.
+Therefore, Instagram analytics are crucial for brands.

-Here we bring you our comprehensive guide to help your brand fulfil its marketing potential on Instagram.
-This guide is structured around the Visual Marketing Index (VMI) report, which any brand can request here for free!
+Here we bring you our comprehensive guide to helping your brand fulfil its marketing potential on Instagram, based on Instagrtam analytics.
+This guide is structured around the results of the Visual Marketing Index (VMI) report.
+If you haven’t requested your free report, you can do it here!

-This guide is most informative if accompanied by your own report, but this it is by
+The guide is most informative if accompanied by your own report.

 Engagement is at the very heart of social network design and purpose.
 It’s all about community and interaction.
 In particular, Instagram gives businesses of all sizes the opportunity to reveal a more human side by communicating directly with their audience through images, videos and comments.